We have recently updated our safety policies regarding vaccines and mask requirements. Learn More here.

 Are masks or distancing required at the concert?

-Masks and proof of vaccination are not required to attend performanaces in the 22/23 season.
-Although masks are not required, the Symphony does encourage mask-wearing at indoor performances.
-For more information, please view our safety page by clicking below.
+Masks and proof of vaccination are not required to attend performances in the 23/24 season.
+Although masks are not required, the Symphony does encourage you to do what makes you the most comfortable at our performances.

 How long is a concert?

-I know nothing about symphonic music; will I be bored?
+I know nothing about symphonic music; is that ok?

-We sure hope not!
-A concert is a live event that's an interaction between the audience and musicians -- you're an important part of the experience!
-The beauty of a live symphony concert, is that your experience will be different than the person sitting next to you - and that's ok!
+Of course!
+A concert is a live event that's an interaction between the audience and musicians -- you don't have to know a thing to be an important part of the experience!
+The beauty of a live symphony concert is that your experience will be different than the person sitting next to you - and that's ok!

 May I take pictures during the performance?